František Janák

-František Janák (born 1951 in Havlíčkův Brod, Czechoslovakia) is a Czech glass artist.
+František Janák (born 1 June 1951) is a Czech glass artist.
 He creates glass sculptures and commission works, and also does series production design for different Czech glassworks.

+Biography

-Janák completed his apprenticeship in glass cutting at the Bohemia Glassworks, Czech's biggest producer of hand cut lead crystal.
-He followed with studies at the Secondary School of Glassmaking in Kamenický Šenov, the oldest glass school in the world (founded 1856).
-From 1971-72 he was head master at the Bohemia Glassworks school, followed by three years as a glass cutter at the Co-op Výtvarná řemesla in Prague.
-From 1975-81 Janák studied at the Academy of Applied Arts in Prague under Prof. Stanislav Libenský.
+Janák was born on 1 June 1951 in Havlíčkův Brod, Czechoslovakia.
+He completed his apprenticeship in glass cutting at the Bohemia Glassworks, Czech's biggest producer of hand cut lead crystal.
+He followed with studies at the Secondary School of Glassmaking in Kamenický Šenov.
+From 1971 to 1972 he was head master at the Bohemia Glassworks school, followed by three years as a glass cutter at the Co-op Výtvarná řemesla in Prague.
+From 1975 to 1981 Janák studied at the Academy of Applied Arts in Prague under Prof. Stanislav Libenský.

 In 1981, Janák opened his own studio in Dolní Město.
-From 1985 to 1988 he was a glass designer at the Institute of Interior and Fashion Design - ÚBOK Prague.
+From 1985 to 1988 he was a glass designer at the Institute of Interior and Fashion Design – ÚBOK Prague.
 From 1989 to 1993 he was again a free-lance glass artist at his own studio, this time in Prague.
-From 1993-95 he was a glass designer at the LINEA-ÚBOK in Prague.
+From 1993 to 1995 he was a glass designer at the LINEA-ÚBOK in Prague.